Traveling with Technology

 - Make sure you have serial numbers of your devices written down on an online resource such as Google Drive.
 If lost you will always have the ability to inform authorities of your serial number of your device.

 - Find out what wifi networks are safe.
+For example, find official airport documentation that provides the official airport Wifi SSID (network name).
 Not all free wifi networks are safe.

 - Turn on location services such as Find my iPhone or use Android Device Manager.